 Valentine weekend Saturday at the Pottle Tree Farm in Perry, Maine to support families caring for children with congenital heart defects.
 Cross-country ski race, open trails, skating, snowshoeing, sledding, hiking, labyrinth walk, igloo making, ice fishing and Fireside Potluck.

 Last Saturday in February in St. George, New Brunswick at Magaguadavic Place - 10 Jospinney Drive.
 Enjoy snow sculpting, a snowman contest and other outdoor activities, plus some indoor games and wonderful performances!

 Last weekend of March, join Maine maple syrup producers as they celebrate the springtime sap harvest!

 Fried smelts, coleslaw, rolls, organic blueberry cobbler and drinks plus a tour of the Wild Salmon Resource Center, the Pleasant River Hatchery, the Heritage Fish Camp with venison/moose stew, and fisheries displays.

 A celebration of two great fish migrations - the Atlantic salmon smolt, and the river herring - by the Downeast Salmon Federation, followed by refreshments, including whole-smoked alewives, or Bloaters.

-Over the Memorial Day long weekend, based in Washington County Maine, sponsored by the Moosehorn National Wildlife Refuge and the Cobscook Community Learning Center, this birding festival offers a variety of habitats from ocean islands to boreal forests to a food-rich "staging area" for migrating birds.
+Over the Memorial Day long weekend, based in Washington County Maine, sponsored by the Moosehorn National Wildlife Refuge and the Cobscook Institute, this birding festival offers a variety of habitats from ocean islands to boreal forests to a food-rich "staging area" for migrating birds.

 Held at the University of Maine at Machias on the weekend closest to June 12th to celebrate the Battle of the Margaretta, first Naval Battle of the American Revolution, with a 10 AM parade, soldier re-enactors and period food, demonstrations and activities and games for children,